 Building a culture of serendipity

 Burnout has a huge organizational cost.
-It’s something teams should avoid at nearly any cost.
+It’s something teams should go to nearly any length to avoid.
 But the role of informal communication isn’t just preventative.
 There’s a positive case too.

 So how can a team be more serendipitous?
 Nancy K. Napier and Quan Hoang Vuong wrote about teams leveraging serendipity for strategic advantage: “by far, the most important aspect … is organizational culture.”
 They conducted a deep review of research and found that teams that were especially serendipitous emphasized four key values: